 Italy is known for their blends of olives and planting trees based on the blends they want to use for their signature oils.
 There are hundreds more varietals to choose from in the world.
 Enjoy the exciting discovery of tastes and educating your palate to the wonder of olives.

 Is there a proper way to taste olive oil?

-How should I care for a bottle of Olive Oil?
+How should I care for a bottle of olive oil?

-Will Olive Oil improve my health?
+Will olive oil improve my health?

-The Mediterranean diet also improves cardiovascular health, emphasizing vegetables, fruits, unrefined grains, beans, fish, wine (Yay!) and minimal consumption of meat and full-fat dairy products.
+Research shows that the Mediterranean diet, which includes 4-5 tablespoons of olive oil each day, along with a handful of nuts, counteracts the effects of aging on the brain.
+The Mediterranean diet also improves cardiovascular health, emphasizing vegetables, fruits, unrefined grains, beans, fish, wine (yah) and minimal consumption of meat and full-fat dairy products.

 -Keeps your heart young and healthy

 -Rich in antioxidants

 -Decreases the risk of cancer and diabetes